LeiWangR/leiwangr.github.io/_projects/projects.md

 Objectives include: (i) Develop analytical algorithms: Create robust algorithms capable of analyzing the captured motion data to identify key performance indicators (KPIs) such as swing speed, angle, and impact accuracy. (ii) Real-time feedback: Implement a real-time feedback system that provides immediate insights and suggestions to players, enhancing their ability to correct and refine their techniques on the spot. (iii) User-friendly interface: Develop an intuitive interface that allows users to easily interact with the system, view their performance data, and track their progress over time.

 <h3>Project 2: ANU TechLauncher - CAM FALL project <font color="red">[Ongoing]</font></h3>

-The [TechLauncher program](https://comp.anu.edu.au/TechLauncher/) is for team-based activities at ANU, where the project and/or group activity undertaken is real, not synthetic.
-In TechLauncher you will be a team member on a project, and shall be supported by a program of tutorials at which your peers, along with experienced professional tutors/mentors, facilitate your professional development and mediate your team processes and interactions.

-If you would like to join a Techlauncher cohort, you can do so by enrolling in any of the following courses: COMP3500 - Software Engineering Project, COMP3550 - Advanced Computing R&D Project, COMP3710 - Topics in Computer Science, COMP4500 - Software Engineering Practice, and COMP8715 - Computing Project.

 In the 2024 Semester 1 and 2, my proposed project is '*ActiveIntelligence: CAM-FALL (Camera-based Fall Alert System)*'.
 This project marks the 2nd Annual Active Intelligence Research Challenge (refer to Industry Research Sponsorship below).
 Francis and I are the clients.